franckklotz/Robotic-Ventilator/README.md

 Off course, these sensor do not meet the "cleaning" requirement, but this could be changed, and we will mount them in a remote small chanber connected to the main "chambers" to avoid contamination, but this is not ideal.

+# Other electric parts

+Of course we need to have a power-supply 120-240 to 12 Volts, a Battery charger to charge a battery and keep electricity for 3 hours as per requirement, but this is more "off the shelf " equipment.

+We need to finalize electric consumption to size battery.

+We should also add Bright LED light and Buzzer to "alarm" medical team .

+Again, this is considered standard equipment, from multiple vendor and we did not concentrate theses points .

 # UI / UX interface